 Processor Compression Drive Level: Menu 109 (Level 10).
 Some people crank this to the limit.
 I'm getting strong action at level 10.
 I leave mine set at 10.
 This gives my station about 8db of compression.

 MIC level: on front of the radio is set at 27.
 But that is dependent upon you.

-RX Audio EQ Contour Filter: I set mine on the + side by Menu 069 (RGEN CNTR LV) at a +10.
+RX Audio EQ Contour Filter: I set mine on the + side by Menu 069 (RGEN CNTR LV) it's really RX Tweeter level at a +10.
 Menu 070 (CNTR WI) at a +10.
 Not as the Default setting -15.
 This changes the Cont Display to have a peak.
 I then set my Cont, with the push button (above the select knob) and rotate the select knob to 2200 Hz.
 I than set my Notch, with the push button (above the select knob) and rotate the select knob to 700 Hz.
 These actions make my radio (in my ears) sound more Alive.
 NOTE: Menu 071 and 072 must be on.
 I set a value of 3 in menu item072.